bovlb/frc-tips/coast-mode/README.md

 In this case, it is tempting to say that the robot's drive train should be in brake mode while enabled, but go into coast mode when disabled.
 You might get away with this, but one day you'll disable your robot when it is going at high speed, and then everyone will be unpleasantly surprised that it just keeps on going.
 This has actually happened in some FRC competition matches, where a robot in motion at the end of the match keeps moving, collides with other robots, and either loses end game points for their alliance or gains fouls as a result.

 So what should we do?
-The best compromise seems to be to enable coast mode only once the robot has been disabled for several seconds.
+The best compromise seems to be to enable coast mode only once the robot has been disabled for several seconds, and keep it in brake mode at all other times.
 That gives it enough time to stop, allows enough time for post-match judging, but still makes it easy to move your robot.
 Fortunately, with appropriate configuration, idle mode commands can be sent to your motors while the robot is disabled.

 ## Method

 So how do we do this?
-You need four things:
+You need to add four things:
-* A drive subsystem method that sets the idle mode to either coast or brake
+* A method in your drive subsystem that can set the idle mode to either coast or brake
 * Calls to set brake mode in appropriate places
 * A runs-when-disabled command that sets coast mode
 * A trigger to call that command after several seconds of being disabled